keithmcnulty/scraping/README.md

 But the basic point of the page is to show the current Hot 100 chart.

-So let’s set ourselves the task of just harvesting the basic info from this page: Position Number, Artist, Song Title for the Hot 100.
+So let’s set ourselves the task of just harvesting the basic info from this page: Rank, Artist, Song Title for the Hot 100.

 ## Getting started